Angusoft-India/OpenEducator/README.md

 -------
 # TODO
 1. WYSIWYG Editor for Courses.
 Currently only supports creation through C#.
 2. NoSQL integration/storage.
 Currently stores files as JSON on server.
-3. Student enrollment/progress storage.
-4. Design that is not absolutely horrible.
+3. Authentication/ Backend.

 ------
 ## What are Courses?